The Federal Government Can File A Civil RICO Lawsuit To Seek Equitable Relief

 Any business, organization, or individual facing a civil RICO lawsuit from the federal government or a federal agency must take immediate action.
 If the government can establish civil RICO—which requires a lower burden of proof than criminal RICO liability – there could be serious sanctions in the form of equitable relief.

-Call Our Civil RICO Lawyers in West Palm Beach and Miami for Help
+Call Our Civil RICO Lawyers in West Palm Beach, Wellington and Miami for Help